 - Two-Flavored Vodka - A few vodka brands specialize in combining two or more flavors and these are perfect for this drink.
 Try something like Stoli's Chocolat Kokonut or Chocolat Razberi.

 Beyond these suggestions, think of flavors that you might enjoy adding to your morning coffee.
-It's more than likely that there's a flavored vodka to match and, if not, you can always infuse it yourself.

 How Strong Is the Black Russian?

 Two-ingredient, liquor-only drinks are not weak and that is not their intention.
 Instead, mixed drinks like the black Russian should be thought of like a scotch on the rocks: a flavorful drink to be enjoyed slowly, sip by sip.

 To prove this point, if we make the black Russian with an 80-proof vodka and 40-proof coffee liqueur using the recipe above, it would be about 27 percent ABV (54 proof).
 It's smoother than a straight shot of vodka, yet retains that full flavor of its ingredients.